WCSCourses/Low_Input_2024/Modules/hic_feature_analyses/hic_feature_analyses.md

 the TAD, where there is a high contact intensity, whereas the other direction will lie in a low intensity region outside the TAD.

-8)  fanc directionality is very similar in syntax to fanc insulation.
+8)  `fanc directionality` is very similar in syntax to `fanc insulation`.
 It is typically used to calculate directionality indexes with multiple window sizes at the same time, as a single window size might be prone to local matrix differences:

 ``` r
 fanc directionality \